The Studio

 Hello, from my studio.
 I’m an emerging artist who blends the botanical with the antique.
 For nearly two decades, my medium was the earth itself.
-As a garden designer, I spent my days arranging plants—balancing composition, texture, shape, and color to create green sanctuaries for clients.
+As a garden designer, I spent my days creating green sanctuaries for clients, keeping composition, texture, shape, and color in mind.
 Today, I apply those principles to a different kind of canvas, but the inspiration remains the same: the wild, resilient beauty of the natural world.

 The Artist & Maker’s Mark

-When in the garden and in the pages of my books, I’m Karen—a designer of landscapes and a teller of stories.
+When in the garden and in the pages of my books, I’m Karen, a designer of landscapes and teller of stories.
 But when I step into the quiet of the studio, I return to a more private self.

 At the easel, I work under the name Kaja.

 Kaja is my husband’s nickname for me, a nickname for Karen in both Polish and Swedish, of which I’m both.
 And now it serves as my maker’s mark.
-It represents the intimacy of the creative process—the moments where the noise of the world falls away and only the texture of the paper and curve of a petal remain.
+It represents the intimacy of the creative process, the moments where the noise of the world falls away and only the texture of the canvas and curve of a petal remains.
 While my history is rooted in twenty years of garden design as Karen, my art is signed as Kaja.
-It is my way of ensuring that every piece leaving the studio carries with it the spirit of the sanctuary where it was born.
+It’s my way of ensuring every piece leaving the studio carries with it the spirit of the sanctuary where it was born.

 The Art of the New Artifact